temporalio/data-pipeline-project-python/README.md

 1. Select the most recently running Workflow by Workflow ID, for example `hackernews-workflow`.
 2. Open the **Input and results** pane to see what was entered and returned to the Workflow.
-3. Under **Recent Events,** you can observe every step and task created by the Data Pipeline.
+3. Under **Recent Events,** you can observe every step and task created by the data pipeline.
-    This information is persisted in History, meaning that if any point a failure is created in your Data Pipeline, you can resume from that point in the history, rather than starting over from the beginning.
+    This information is persisted in History, meaning that if any point a failure is created in your data pipeline, you can resume from that point in the history, rather than starting over from the beginning.

 ## Conclusion

-You have learned how to create and process data with a Data Pipeline that's durably backed by Temporal.
+You have learned how to create and process data with a data pipeline that's durably backed by Temporal.

-With Temporal, you have insight into your Data Pipelines.
+With Temporal, you have insight into your data pipelines.
 You can see every point in History and have the ability to resume from a failure or retry.

 ### Next steps

-Now on your own, write another Activity, or step in your Data Pipeline, that extracts the most frequently occurring words or topics in the story title.
+Now on your own, write another Activity, or step in your data pipeline, that extracts the most frequently occurring words or topics in the story title.

 * How do you tell the Worker to process that information?
 * How does the Workflow know to process that step?